csesoc/constitution/CONSTITUTION.rst

    #.
 A person shall be an associate member of the society if:

       #.
 They are currently enrolled in a course administered by the School of Computer Science and Engineering.
    #.
-An associate member whose membership is by virtue of enrollment in a course shall cease to be a member of CSESoc at the beginning of the term after the term of the course they enrolled in, unless they would otherwise retain that membership.
+An associate member whose membership is by virtue of enrolment in a course shall cease to be a member of CSESoc at the beginning of the term after the term of the course they enrolled in, unless they would otherwise retain that membership.
    #.
 The executive shall have the power to reasonably interpret which term constitutes the "term after the term of the course they enrolled in".
    #.
 A person shall also be an associate member of the society if: